About Us

 To find out more, please refer to our ‘Information for Neurodivergent people and their families’ at: Dimensions - News (covwarkpt.nhs.uk)

 As a service, we aim to be accessible to all experiences, backgrounds and differences.
 If you feel there are alternative arrangements, we could make to support you to access our material, please contact the team by phone.
-Contact numbers can be found under ‘Contact Us’ tab.
+For contact details please click here.